 First dates - how not to blow it

-Once you meet someone special the least thing you want to happen is for him to disappear.
-With that being said, would you like to increase your chances of him calling you back?
-Would you like him to invite you on a second–third-fifth date?
+Once you meet someone special the least thing you want to happen is for them to disappear.
+With that being said, would you like to increase your chances of them calling you back?
+Would you like them to invite you on a second - third - fifth date?

-You were feeling so uplifted before the date and after it you found yourself feeling down.
+You were feeling so uplifted before the date and after it you felt down.
 Is this what you put your lovely outfit on for - to listen to some stranger's negative talk?
-Are you looking forward to a date #2 to hear more of that AGAIN?
+Would you look forward to a date #2 to hear more of that AGAIN??

 Date with a gentleman #2: Nothing was really special about this guy (at first) but oh my, later on you had to pull out a mirror from your purse to wipe out that running makeup.
 You were crying - crying from laughing!
-Such a delightful cheerful gentleman!
+Such a delightful, cheerful gentleman!
 You talked about everything under the Moon - travel and exciting places to visit, food and delicious recipes, funny things that happened at work.
-His energy, his enthusiasm, his smiles, his compliments and overall positive attitude left you feel so happy and energized.
+His energy, his enthusiasm, his smiles, his jokes, his compliments, and overall positive attitude left you feel happy and energized.
 Wow!

 And now, let's imagine it is a Friday night and you have invitations from both gentlemen.
 WHO WOULD YOU RATHER SAY 'YES' TO?

 So, for those of you, ladies, who still have no idea where I am going with this, here is the truth: our emotional experience with a date will determine whether we would like to see that date again.